herkkules/herkkules/README.md

 **Complex Information Systems Design:**

-My core competency is in making creativity profitable.
+My core competency is in enabling profitable innovation.
 I design elegant and user-centric information systems rooted in open standards, ensuring long-term maintainability, measurability and **Artificial Intelligence**-readyness.
 My independent approach means I am free from vendor or proprietary biases, enabling me to focus on creating solutions that maximise value and options for your organization.

 >  - **Resilient Operations:**  I design systems that remain stable under stress, ensuring operational continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer.